egoist/bundle-require/README.md

 ## Use Case

-Projects like [Vite](https://vitejs.dev) need to load config files provided by the user, but you can't do it with just `require()` because it's not necessary a CommonJS module, it could also be a `.mjs` or even be written in TypeScript, and that's where the `bundle-require` package comes in, it loads the config file regardless what module format it is.
+Projects like [Vite](https://vitejs.dev) need to load config files provided by the user, but you can't do it with just `require()` because it's not necessarily a CommonJS module, it could also be a `.mjs` or even be written in TypeScript, and that's where the `bundle-require` package comes in, it loads the config file regardless what module format it is.

 This is implemented by pre-bundling the file with [esbuild](https://esbuild.github.io/) and then loading it with `require()`.